German elections: Hijab-wearing woman turned away from voting booth | DW | 28.09.2021

 The woman was later allowed to vote in the western town of Bergheim after she complained to election authorities.
 Town officials have apologized for the incident.

-Polling station assistants in the western German town of Bergheim initially refused to allow a 21-year-old woman wearing a hjiab and a protective mask to cast her ballot during Germany's elections on Sunday.
+Polling station assistants in the western German town of Bergheim initially refused to allow a 21-year-old woman wearing a hijab and a protective mask to cast her ballot during Germany's elections on Sunday.

 The poll workers reportedly cited a ban on face coverings for not allowing her to vote, according to the local WDR public broadcaster.
 The law says those who wish to vote must be identifiable.